Skip to main content

 As we often tell our clients:

-That collaborative process is what creates outstanding gardens.
+That collaborative process between you and your designer is what creates outstanding gardens.

-To help you understand the journey, here is a simplified overview of what should happen:
+To help you understand the journey you will undertake in the creation of your new garden, here is a simplified overview of what should happen:

 • A designer should constantly ask questions and respectfully challenge ideas